 How long is the travel time from Noi Bai international airport to Old Quarter?

 Usually, when there is no traffic congestion, you can reach Old Quarter from the airport in 1 hour and 10 minutes.

 My experience with Noi Bai International Airport Terminal 1 and Bus 86

 In my case, I arrived in Vietnam at midnight.
 I was surprised because most of the stores were closed.
-Thinking of Hanoi as the Capital of Vietnam, I was expecting a busier airport.
+Thinking of Hanoi as the Capital of Vietnam, I expected a busier airport.
 Either way, some shops are still open, like the tour companies and telecommunication booths.

 Since I could not go to the city center yet because there was no bus schedule after midnight, I stayed in the airport and slept on the benches.
 Before I fell asleep, a few taxi drivers tried to make a deal with me.

-I was a little bit scared because of the stories I read from other blogs, and it was my first time to experience that kind of negotiation.
-They say I should be careful with the “friendly locals” in the airport.
+I was a little bit scared because of the stories I read on other blogs, and it was my first time experiencing that kind of negotiation.
+They say I should be careful with the “friendly locals” at the airport.

 Actually, I did not understand half of what the driver said.
 I just kept on telling him that I was not interested.
 Thank goodness he left me after a few minutes without doing something shady.
 I was still nervous after that incident.